storesafe/cordova-sqlite-storage/README.md

 - As described in [this posting](http://brodyspark.blogspot.com/2012/12/cordovaphonegap-sqlite-plugins-offer.html):
   - Keeps sqlite database in a user data location that is known; can be reconfigured (iOS version); and synchronized to iCloud by default (iOS version; can be disabled as described below).
   - No 5MB maximum, more information at: http://www.sqlite.org/limits.html
-- Pre-populated database option (usage described below)
+- Pre-populated openDatabase option (usage described below)

 ## Some apps using this plugin